Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 Introduction.
 Challenges and Problems.
 ======================================

+The main goal of this thesis is to investigate portfolio of surrogate models that can be used to improve applicability model-based optimization methods to a verity of problems such as parameter tuning.
+Surrogate model or models based optimization is a common approach for a deal with expensive black-box function, but as far as the author is aware, there is no published research where the influence of heterogeneous portfolio of surrogate models was studied.
+The main target problem is an expensive multi-objective problem but the developed approach is also suitable for expensive single-objective optimization.
+As black-box, we can’t say what type of surface does the problem have.
+That is why it should be customized in the optimization process.
+The goal is to determine if the variability in extrapolation worth it

 Multi-objective optimisation is an established parameter tuning technique.
 It is especially suited to solve complex, multidisciplinary